Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation.md

 - There is a maximum count of transaction reruns, that's why some transactions may fail.
 - An extra read a field's value before updating.
 - Has a maximum writes and time [limits](https://firebase.google.com/docs/firestore/quotas#writes_and_transactions).
-- Requires a lot of code to implement a simple logic(e.g.g. counters).
+- Requires a lot of code to implement a simple logic (e.g., counters).

 #### FieldValue.increment